microsoft/Appsample-Photosharing/GettingStarted.md

  5. Set the Pricing and Description based on your preference.
  6. Click on *Submit to Store*.

-For more details arounds IAP submissions refer to this [article](https://msdn.microsoft.com/en-us/windows/uwp/publish/iap-submissions).
+For more details around IAP submissions, refer to this [article](https://msdn.microsoft.com/en-us/windows/uwp/publish/iap-submissions).